raxit00701/JMeter-Performance-Pipeline-HTML-trend-reports/README.md

 # RaxitPerf JMeter Pipeline

+## License

+This project is proprietary and protected by copyright.

+**All Rights Reserved © 2026 Raxit Sharma**

+No permission is granted to use, copy, modify, distribute, or create derivative works from this code without explicit written permission.

 **End‑to‑end performance testing on [ParaBank](https://parabank.parasoft.com/), built with Apache JMeter 5.6.3 and wired to Jenkins for automated HTML dashboards and long‑term trend analytics.**
 Covers smoke ➜ load ➜ stress models with data‑driven flows, realistic think times, and CI artifacts that are recruiter‑friendly.